 In the fourth section, we study partial coactions on coalgebras.
-We present some examples and important properties related to this new partial structure.
-We also show a correspondence among all of these four partial structures studied in this work, sometimes asking for special conditions like density of the finite dual of a Hopf algebra on its dual, or finite dimensionality of the involved Hopf algebra.
-In a similar way as made in \autoref{c2}, we define the induced partial coaction assuming the existence of a comultiplicative projection satisfying a special condition (see \autoref{ipcc}).
-After that, we define globalization for partial comodule coalgebra (see \autoref{gcc}) and relate it with the notion of partial module coalgebra earlier defined in \autoref{c2} (see \autoref{gcc+h0sp=>gmc}).
-Under some hypothesis concerning to rational modules, we show that every partial comodule coalgebra is globalizable, constructing the \emph{standard} globalization for it (see \autoref{teo-gcc}).
+We present some examples and important properties related to this structure.
+We also show a correspondence among these four partial objects, asking for special conditions, like density or finite dimension, getting a one to one correspondence among all of them.
+In a similar way as made in Section \ref{c2}, we define the induced partial coaction assuming the existence of a comultiplicative projection satisfying a special condition (see Proposition \ref{ipcc}).
+After that, we define globalization for partial comodule coalgebra (see Definition \ref{gcc}) and relate it with the notion of partial module coalgebra earlier defined in Section \ref{c2} (see Theorem \ref{gcc+h0sp=>gmc}).
+Supposing a rational module hypothesis, we show that every partial comodule coalgebra is globalizable, constructing the \emph{standard} globalization for it (see Theorem \ref{teo-gcc}).